Reese McGuire Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Yankees pitching staff ranks 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Yankees have a 3.57 team ERA that ranks fourth across all league pitching staffs.
+- The Yankees have the fourth-ranked team ERA across all MLB pitching staffs (3.71).

-- The Yankees rank 15th in baseball in home runs given up (77 total, 1.1 per game).
+- Yankees pitchers combine to surrender 79 total home runs at a rate of 1.1 per game (to rank 17th in the league).

-- The Yankees are sending German (4-3) to the mound for his 13th start of the season.
-He is 4-3 with a 3.49 ERA and 64 strikeouts through 67 2/3 innings pitched.
+- Schmidt makes the start for the Yankees, his 15th of the season.
+He is 2-6 with a 4.70 ERA and 70 strikeouts in 67 2/3 innings pitched.

-- The righty's last appearance came on Saturday against the Boston Red Sox, when he tossed six innings, surrendering one earned run while giving up six hits.
+- His last appearance was on Sunday against the Boston Red Sox, when the right-hander went 5 1/3 innings, surrendering one earned run while giving up four hits.

-- The 30-year-old has a 3.49 ERA and 8.6 strikeouts per nine innings in 12 games this season, while giving up a batting average of .186 to his opponents.
+- The 27-year-old has a 4.70 ERA and 9.4 strikeouts per nine innings across 14 games this season, while allowing a batting average of .282 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.